 This contract relates to a project and/or programme financed by European Union funds:

-The subject matter of tender is the development of Feasibility Study for implementation in the Republic of Moldova of the National Early Warning System “Mold-Alert”, hereafter referred to as NPWS “Mold-Alert”, development of technical and primary documentation, other documents related to the procurement procedure of the NPWS “Mold-Alert”, hereinafter referred to as documentation, based on technical feasibility, economic feasibility, operational requirements, national and international legal framework, taking into account the trends in technology development for an operational period of at least 5 years from the time of implementation and launch of the NPWS “Mold-Alert” system.
+The subject matter of tender is the development of Feasibility Study for implementation in the Republic of Moldova of the National Public Warning System “Mold-Alert”, hereafter referred to as NPWS “Mold-Alert”, development of technical and primary documentation, other documents related to the procurement procedure of the NPWS “Mold-Alert”, hereinafter referred to as documentation, based on technical feasibility, economic feasibility, operational requirements, national and international legal framework, taking into account the trends in technology development for an operational period of at least 5 years from the time of implementation and launch of the NPWS “Mold-Alert” system.

-Tender Specifications for selecting the entity that will prepare the Feasibility Study, technical-economic documentation and primary documentation to organise and conduct the procurement procedure of the National Early Warning System “Mold-Alert”, hereinafter referred to as “Specifications”, are prepared by the General Inspectorate for Emergency Situations of the Ministry of Internal Affairs (IGSU) for the implementation of the Programme on Prevention and Management of Emergency Situations, approved by Government Decision No. 846/2022, in the light of the Peer Review Report for the Republic of Moldova prepared by the Directorate-General for European Civil Protection and Humanitarian Aid Operations of the European Commission, as well as to ensure the management of hazards at an early stage.
+Tender Specifications for selecting the entity that will prepare the Feasibility Study, technical-economic documentation and primary documentation to organise and conduct the procurement procedure of the National Public Warning System “Mold-Alert”, hereinafter referred to as “Specifications”, are prepared by the General Inspectorate for Emergency Situations of the Ministry of Internal Affairs (IGSU) for the implementation of the Programme on Prevention and Management of Emergency Situations, approved by Government Decision No. 846/2022, in the light of the Peer Review Report for the Republic of Moldova prepared by the Directorate-General for European Civil Protection and Humanitarian Aid Operations of the European Commission, as well as to ensure the management of hazards at an early stage.

 The “MD-ALERT-STUDY” project funded by the European Commission (external funding), project code 101142948.